yjose/elazizi.com/src/content/blog/2023-10-24-add-comments-to-astro-blog.md

 tags: ["astro", "blog"]
 keywords: ["astro", "blog", "comments"]
 pubDatetime: 2023-10-24
-description: A quick guide on how to add comments section to your astro blog
+description: A quick guide on how to add a comments section to your Astro blog
 ogImage: /images/giscuss-example.png
 ---